-There are many potential causes of a swollen penis, but most cases are not a cause for concern.
-However, in rare cases, people may need immediate medical treatment.
+There are many potential causes of penile swelling, but most cases are not a cause for concern.
+In rare cases, people may need immediate medical treatment for penis swelling.

 A swollen penis may make it difficult to urinate or have sex.
 The swelling may accompany other symptoms, such as redness, irritation, itching, or discharge.
 It is important to note these signs to determine the underlying cause.

 - The tip, head, or glans: This is where the urethra is, and where semen and urine come out.

 - The shaft: Generally, the longest portion of the penis that extends from the tip to where it connects to the lower abdomen.

 - Foreskin: A retractable flap of skin that covers and protects the head of the penis.
 Some people may surgically remove the foreskin via circumcision.

 - Frenulum: Where the foreskin meets the underside of the penis.

 Understanding penis anatomy may also help identify the cause of the swelling.